 The coat of Affenpinscher goes coarse and rough.
 The AKC puts it as ‘shaggy but neat’.
 Notably, the coat color ranges from grey, black to even silver and red.
 Their rough coat stands about an inch high around the whole body.

 They possess distinctly recognizable eyebrows and distinguished mustache.
-These aspects contribute to their monkey like look.
+These aspects contribute to their monkey-like look.

 In addition, their rough coat demands regular stripping to protect its natural tinge.
 Stripping involves pulling out unnecessary hair.
-To learn these grooming techniques, you may even consider undertaking a training from a professional groomer.
+To learn these grooming techniques, you may even consider undertaking training from a professional groomer.

 Indeed, the desired appearance of an Affenpinscher requires weekly grooming.
 Brush its coat once or twice a week.
-Spray some detangler solutions for an easier combing.
-Evidently, a metal comb and a slick brush are necessary for the grooming.
+Spray some detangler solutions for easier combing.
+Evidently, a metal comb and a slick brush are necessary for grooming.

-Brush is especially vital for Affenpinscher teeth.
+Brushing is especially vital for Affenpinscher teeth.
 Affenpinscher nails could be a source of danger for both of you.
 If he jumps into your lap with large untrimmed nails, your skin may experience some damage.
 Moreover, the dog will hurt itself while running or playing on a hard floor.
 So, you must trim his nails regularly.

-Which training is fit an affenpinscher dog?
+Which training fits an affenpinscher?

 Affenpinschers are sporadically lively dogs.
 They will jump into occasional fits of packed action.
 They also love to poke around.
 So, start training the dog at the very beginning of adoption.
 Whenever you take him out, use a leash.
 Teach him to act on your command.